pingcap/docs/vector-search-improve-performance.md

 ## Reduce vector dimensions or shorten embeddings

-The computational complexity of vector search indexing and queries increases significantly as the size of vectors grows, necessitating more floating point comparisons.
+The computational complexity of vector search indexing and queries increases significantly as the dimension of vectors grows, necessitating more floating point comparisons.

 To optimize performance, consider reducing the vector dimensions whenever feasible.
 This usually needs switching to another embedding model.
-Make sure to measure the impact of changing embedding models on the accuracy of your vector queries.
+When switching models, you need to evaluate the impact of the model change on the accuracy of vector queries.

 Certain embedding models like OpenAI `text-embedding-3-large` support [shortening embeddings](https://openai.com/index/new-embedding-models-and-api-updates/), which removes some numbers from the end of vector sequences without losing the embedding's concept-representing properties.
 You can also use such an embedding model to reduce the vector dimensions.